batiste/django-page-cms/doc/display-content.rst

 .. note::

-    In any of the content retrieval you can use either the page object, the slug, or the id of the page.
+    You can use either the page object, the slug, or the id of the page.

 show_content
 ------------